UCantBeatThat/ACME_Grocers_UI_Web_Design/README.md

 This page has been hosted on https://ucantbeatthat.github.io/ACME_Grocers_UI_Web_Design/

-(PS: Please find the Username and Password in data_store.js)
+You will find the Username and Password in data_store.js.

+Please use Sign In page to move to Data Entry Page, as few functionalities depend on the user signing in successfully into the website.

 ## Website Functionalities